Are you getting what you pay for?

 According to Morningstar, Bellcharts data, the average Management Expense Ratio (MER) to the end of July 2003 is 2.59%.
 The sad concern is that the average MER continues to increase.
 One year ago when the average MER was 2.406%.
 Two years ago the average MER was 2.283%.
 And even one month ago, the average MER was 2.53%.
 It’s hard to believe that here in Canada; fees are going up while companies are consolidating in hopes of gaining economies of scale.

 So maybe the question is “Is your financial advisor worth the fees?”
-That's a call you have to make but the perspective I wish to provide is that you do not look at only performance as the benchmark of whether your advisor is worth the fee.
-Financial advisors can provide value in other ways like financial advice, retirement planning, tax planning, income planning, etc. Does your financial advisor work hard to keep you educated and bring to your attention new products and new ideas?
-Are them keeping in touch and helping you manage your portfolio.
+That’s a call you have to make but the perspective I wish to provide is that you do not look at only performance as the benchmark of whether your advisor is worth the fee.
+Financial advisors can provide value in other ways like financial advice, retirement planning, tax planning, income planning, etc. Does your financial advisor work hard to keep you educated and bring to your attention to new products and new ideas?
+Are they keeping in touch and helping you manage your portfolio.
 Take some time to think about whether you are getting the value for your fees.
 If not, look for another advisor or try to do it yourself.

 Saving money on fees

 In every industry, consumers can cut corners by taking on more responsibility.
 For example, travelers can try to save some money by booking flights, hotels and rental cars on their own.
 Homeowners can try to save on fees by selling their home by owner.
 Car enthusiasts can try to save a little money by doing their own maintenance on their cars.

 In every case, you can save money and sometimes a lot of money.
 However, saving money means spending more time and having a certain interest and knowledge.
 So in the end, what is your time worth?

 While I think you need to be aware of the fees you are paying, I do not think the cheapest necessarily mean the best.
 Rather, I choose to believe in a term I call value.
 Value is the benefit you receive, the less the cost.